alertlogic/nepal-client-libs/README.md

-  @al/dashboards
+  @al/kalm
 =========

-A client for interacting with the Alert Logic Dashboards Public API.
+A client for interacting with the Alert Logic Kalm Public API.

 This library uses @al/client as its HTTP provider interface.